-If you look at the small period of time just from the Great Depression (1930's) until the present, we can see the gradual evolution of the information culture access.
+If you look at the small period of time just from the Great Depression (1930's) until the present, we can see the gradual evolution of the information culture from one pole to another.
+From control, and the thinking that information is power, to almost open access.
 Privacy, intellectual property and public interest will almost certainly guarantee that open access is not total, but let's give it another 20 years and see.